 Backyards – These tend to be larger projects with more potential for engineering complications (see below), which can make them more expensive per square foot than walkways.

-Changing Elevations / Retaining Walls – If your project has drastic change in elevation it may need (or you may want) a retaining wall.
+Changing Elevations / Retaining Walls – If your project has a drastic change in elevation it may need (or you may want) a retaining wall.
 This will significantly increase the “cost per square foot.”

 Driveways – Concrete pavers designed for driveways have a minimum strength of 8,000 PSI and if you’re planning to park heavy vehicles on the driveway you’ll need a 6” – 12” aggregate base (rather than the 4” – 6” base required by foot traffic).
 Both of these affect the cost of the project.